luweiguo511/BankSwitch/README.md

 This lab shows how to add an Accelerometer sensor (like IMU) quickly.

 #### Topic Covered ####
-- IMU/Accelerometer (Inertial Measurement Unit) sensor
+- Accelerometer (Inertial Measurement Unit) sensor
 - Software component
 - EFR connect app.

 ## Getting Started ##
 Review the following material before starting this lab.
-Ensure that you have the correct hardware and software prepared to successfully complete the labs.
+Ensure that you have the correct hardware and software prepared to successfully complete the lab.

 ### Hardware Requirements ###
 Silicon Labs BG22 Thunderboard Kit: SLTB010A

 Which included:
 -	EFR32BG22C224F512IM40 Soc
--	6-axis IMU (Inertial Measurement Unit): TDK InvenSense ICM-20648
+-	6-axis IMU (Inertial Measurement Unit): TDK InvenSense ICM-20648 with SPI interface
 ### Software Requirements ###
 - Simplicity Studio v5
-- Gecko SDK v3.1 (GSTK) or obove with the Bluetooth stack installed
+- Gecko SDK v3.1 (GSDK) or obove with the Bluetooth Stack (v3.1.1) installed
 - EFRConnect Mobile App
 -	•	If you have problem to access Google Play in china mainland, try link here
 -	•	If you have problem to access Apple store or don’t have an account, try link here.

 ### Install Tools ###
-Download and install Simplicity Studio 5 if it is not already installed.
+Download and install Simplicity Studio v5 if it is not already installed.
+Be sure to update to have GSDK 3.1.x and Bluetooth Stack installed.

 https://www.silabs.com/products/development-tools/software/simplicity-studio

 ### Connect your Hardware ###
-Attach the development kit assembly to the PC with Simplicity Studio installed by using a micro USB cable (not a charging cable) and connecting between the PC host USB port to the J-link USB port on the kit. picture here.
+Attach the BG Thunderboard kit to the PC with Simplicity Studio installed by using a USB cable (not a charging cable) and connecting between the PC host USB port to the J-link USB port (micro) on the kit. picture here.

 ## Hardware introduction ##
-Refer to this page for detailed information (Schematic for BG22 Thunderboard in pdf format):
+Refer to this page for detailed hardware information (Schematic for BG22 Thunderboard in pdf format):

 https://www.silabs.com/documents/public/schematic-files/BRD4184A-A01-schematic.pdf

-### ###
+### Connection between IMU sensor and EFR32BG22 ###
 picture uploaded here:

 Pins used to connect between the EFR32BG22 and IMU:
+- SPI interface:
-- SPI_MOSI,
+- 	•	SPI_MOSI (PC00)
-- SPI_MISO
+- 	•	SPI_MISO (PC01)
-- SPI_SCLK
+- 	•	SPI_SCLK (PC02)
-- SPI_CS
+- 	•	SPI_CS (PB02)
-- IMU_ENABLE
+- IMU_ENABLE (PB04)
-- IMU_INT
+- IMU_INT (PB03)

 ## Lab ##